A Delicate Truth: Reception

 Publishers Weekly describes the novel as "entertainingly labyrinthine if overly polemical."
 The anonymous reviewer believes that le Carré "tells a great story in sterling prose, but he veers dangerously close to farce and caricature, particularly with the comically amoral Americans.
 His best work has been about the moral ambiguity of spying, while this novel feels as if the issue of who's bad and who's good is too neatly sewn up."

-Kirkus Reviews notes that le Carré "resolutely keeping potential action sequences just offstage," and "focuses instead on the moral rot and creeping terror barely concealed by the affable old-boy blather that marks the pillars of the intelligence community".
+Kirkus Reviews notes that le Carré "resolutely keeping potential action sequences just offstage," and "focuses instead on the moral rot and creeping terror barely concealed by the affable old-boy blather that marks the pillars of the intelligence community."

 Bill Ott, writing for Booklist, believes "Le Carré further establishes himself as a master of a new, shockingly realistic kind of noir in which right-thinking individuals who challenge the institutional order of things always lose."

-The Guardian calls it a "thriller that resonates with Whitehall secrecy during the Bush-Blair era", and praises its depiction of how "the last decade in US and UK relations has been dominated by conflicts justified through secret intelligence that proved to be false".
+The Guardian calls it a "thriller that resonates with Whitehall secrecy during the Bush-Blair era", and praises its depiction of how "the last decade in US and UK relations has been dominated by conflicts justified through secret intelligence that proved to be false."

+Adaptations

 Radio

 A Delicate Truth was broadcast in ten parts on BBC Radio 4 in May 2013.
 It was abridged by Sally Marmion and was read by Damian Lewis.

 Audio download

 In 2013, Penguin Books released an Audio Download version of A Delicate Truth.
 Unusually this is narrated by le Carré himself.
-Mark Lawson, writing for The Guardian newspaper, considered that "[le Carré's] audiobook recordings [provide] an extra treat for his readers.
+Mark Lawson, writing for The Guardian, thought that "[le Carré's] audiobook recordings [provide] an extra treat for his readers.
 Every speaker has a specified accent and there is an acute ear for other verbal tells, from the casual profanity of younger characters, regardless of class, to the fact that Bell knows that he has been frozen out when the minister stops calling him "Tobe" and reverts to "Toby"."

 Film adaptation

-In April 2013, Adam Chitwood noted in Collider that screenwriter William Monahan is "in advanced talks to adapt ...
-A Delicate Truth ...
+In April 2013, Adam Chitwood noted in Collider that screenwriter William Monahan was "in advanced talks to adapt A Delicate Truth...
 BBC Films is developing the adaptation but there's no timetable for when the pic might get in front of cameras."